thebitdoodler/CTFLearn/README.md

 3.After unzipping the file we'll get directory named *'The FLag'*

-4. Using ```ls``` command check for the content of the unzip directory.
+4.Using ```ls``` command check for the content of the unzip directory.
 Here you'll find a pdf which may content the flag.
 If you try to open this pdf.
 It'll ask for a password.
 Now the question is where you'll get the password?
 5.As per the challenge name suggested to find the flag ```ls``` command should play a great role.
 There must be somthing in this directory which will lead to any clue of the required password.
 In this case file/directory may be hidden.
 To check hidden files :